 Lift Nybble at the middle of its spine so that all its legs can move freely in the air.
 Click all the buttons on the IR remote to see what they do.
 Then put Nybble on a wide flat table and try those buttons again.
 Different surfaces have different friction and will affect walking performance.
-Carpet will be too bushy for Nybble’s short legs.
+The carpet will be too bushy for Nybble’s short legs.
 It can only crawl (command kcr) over this kind of tough terrain.

 You can pull the battery pack down and slide along the longer direction of the belly.
 That will tune the center of mass, which is very important for walking performance.
-Otherwise it may keep falling down.
+Otherwise, it may keep falling down.